 Peranakan Printing with Jennifer Lim Art

-We are big fans of the Peranakan arts and culture, so can’t wait for professional artist and print maker, Jennifer Lim’s, next round of Peranakan Printing Express Workshop coming up in March.
+We are big fans of the Peranakan arts and culture, so can’t wait for professional artist and print maker, Jennifer Lim’s, next round of Peranakan Printing Workshops which are coming up in February.
 Makers will get to create a handcrafted table runner or table cloth while learning the basics of block printing in a workshop that provides not only cool new skills, but a fun history lesson and kueh sweets and cappuccino to boot.
 No art experience necessary!
+Read our interview about Australian-born artist Jennifer Lim and what she loves about life in Toa Payoh.

 Prices from $148, Jennifer Lim Art, Classes held in the Toa Payoh complex (address provided upon booking); www.jenniferlimart.com